Active Directory Powershell-Modul aktualisieren

 that You agree: (i) to not use Our name, logo, or trademarks to market Your

-the Sample Code is embedded; (ii) to include a valid
+software product in which the Sample Code is embedded; (ii) to include a valid

-copyright notice on Your software product
+copyright notice on Your software product in which the Sample Code is embedded;

 and (iii) to indemnify, hold harmless, and defend Us and Our suppliers from and